vildealm/Project-3/README.md

 ## Server
 We use Apollo Server to connect our frontend to our backend.
+The reason we chose Apollo provider, is that, after research and implementation of redux, we found it more intuitive to use a more simple interface.
+Redux seemes a bit ovekill, given the need of having reducers and actions, whereas Apollo with its provider and cache, makes it a bit more simple.
 We define an ApolloClient in App.tsx, which connects to https://localhost:4000.
 Around all our content we wrap an ApolloProvider, which provides all content with our client.

 ## Queries and mutations in frontend
 To handle queries and mutations in the fronend we use useLazyQuery and useMutation, imported from '*react-apollo*'.
 We use lazy queries to be able to call them whenever we need them, no at once.
 All our queries are handled in Filter.tsx, while our mutation is handled in AddPerson.tsx.
 We learned about useQuery and useMutation from [this](https://www.apollographql.com/docs/react/development-testing/static-typing/) link, and the lazy queries from [this](https://www.apollographql.com/docs/react/data/queries/#executing-queries-manually) link.